- About Us

 The Alliance arranges extra-curricular classes which may include Chinese painting, calligraphy, cooking, Taiji or other martial arts, seal carving, or paper cutting.
 These classes offer a wonderful opportunity to learn more about traditional Chinese culture.

-Students will visit the famous sites of Shanghai including Yuyuan Park, the historic Bund along the Huangpu River, and the former French concession.
+Students visit the famous sites of Shanghai including Yuyuan Park, the historic Bund along the Huangpu River, and the former French concession.
 Activities may also include cultural performances, museum visits, special lectures, visits to artists' studios, architectural walking tours, and opportunities to meet locals, including students from other campuses.
 To complement the international business curriculum, the Alliance arranges a series of visits to Chinese, joint-venture, and foreign-owned enterprises, allowing students to better understand the local business environment.
 Below is a sampling of activities from previous semesters.
 Specific activities for future terms are subject to change:

 Sigma's aluminum alloy exports represent 50% of China's total aluminum alloy exports, and 40% of China's aluminum alloy exports to Japan.
 With the rapid development of China's automobile market, Sigma's domestic sales have also increased at a rapid pace.
 Sigma has the highest domestic sales volume out of China's secondary aluminum smelters.
 Students visited the company and each were given a copy of the New Yorker magazine article in which Sigma Group and its CEO Tony Huang were prominently featured.
 Tony personally hosted the excursion, led students on a tour of the processing facility and shared his insights in a Q&A session.